dominiqueulrixh/project_machinelearning2/README.md

 Through this combination of automatic and manual validation, I ensured that the chatbot's responses are accurate and reliable.
 The validation of results through numerical methods and manual review has helped confirm the accuracy and reliability of the chatbot.

 #### Weaknesses of the Chatbot:
-Language: The chatbot cannot perform direct translations from English to German.
+**Language:** The chatbot cannot perform direct translations from English to German.
 Additionally, if there is a language switch during the same conversation, it becomes confused and returns prompt information as a response.
+**Personal Questions:** If the chatbot is asked too many personal questions without context, it can also become confused and provide prompt information in return.